The Texas Attorney General and The Nuge.

 Yup, Nugent now gives NBA and NFL players some pretty stiff competition in the babydaddy, out-of-wedlock birth category.
 He recently discovered another one of several kids he gave up for adoption (other kids’ mothers have sued him for child support).

-Maybe if we asked Abbott he’d vouch for The Nuge’s family values, but in a ‘strong seed’ sort of way.
-The right-to-life crowd might love it.
+Maybe if we asked Greg Abbott he’d vouch for The Nuge’s family values, albeit in a ‘strong seed’ sort of way.
+The right-to-life constituency might dig it.

-How do you imagine the may-be Texas governor feels about the military, hmm?
+What do you think the next Texas governor feels about the military, hmm?

 My brother is a retired Commander from the United States Navy.
 He served 20 years in the mightiest military the world has ever known.